PyConPL/pyladies-workshop/flask-tutorial/0000_introduction.rst

-g.. _tutorial-introduction:

 Introducing Flaskr
 ==================

-This tutorial will demonstrate a blogging application named Flaskr, but feel free to choose your own less Web-2.0-ish name ;)  Essentially, it will do the following things:
+This tutorial will demonstrate a blogging application named ``flaskr``.
+Essentially, it will do the following things:

 1. Let the user sign in and out with credentials specified in the